-There are numerous secondary causes of periodontal disease.
+There are numerous secondary causes of gum and teeth problems.
 Treating periodontal disease often involves improving many of the underlying conditions that cause this disease to occur.
 Some of the causes of this condition include:

 - Medications can affect gum health, especially if the medications reduce the amount of fluid in the gums.

-· Smoking can also lead to periodontal disease.
+- Smoking can also lead to periodontal problems.
 The chemicals in cigarettes damage gum lining, leading to the destruction of the gums themselves.
 Dry mouth is also a problem.

 - Poor dental hygiene.
-This is one of the leading causes of periodontal disease.
+This is one of the leading causes of disease of the mouth.
 If you do not brush, floss and maintain regular dental appointments, you have an increased risk of developing gingivitis and then periodontitis complications.

 You Have the Power to Prevent or Reverse Periodontal Disease

 This is the Good News we promised you at the very beginning of all this.
 Since poor dental hygiene is the leading cause of disease of the mouth, you have the power personally to treat the real cause (not just the symptom) with a remarkably effective oral health plan.

 Why You Won’t Find an Effective Gum Treatment

 Traditional dental products that cram the shelves of drug stores and grocery stores won’t help you prevent periodontal disease.
-Effective periodontal disease prevention comes from choosing a proven, toxic-free product as the centerpiece of a comprehensive oral care plan.
+Effective disease prevention comes from choosing a proven, toxic-free product as the centerpiece of a comprehensive oral care plan.
 It includes regular dental visits and consultation.
 Pay attention more closely to why you should not listen to the marketing and use what everyone else is using as part of a gum disease treatment plan…

 Commercial Toothpastes and Mouthwashes